HBLink-org/DMRlink/README.md

 **FILES:**
 + ***dmrlink.py, dmrlink.cfg, ipsc (directory):*** Core files for dmrlink to work
 + ***talkgroup_ids.csv, subscriber_ids.csv, peer_ids.csv:*** DMR numeric ID to name mapping files (optional)
-+ ***bridge.py, log.py, rcm.py, playback.py, playback.py, play_group.py, record.py:*** Sample applications to demonstrate dmrlink's abilities
++ ***bridge.py, log.py, rcm.py, playback.py, playback.py, play_group.py, record.py, confbridge.py:*** Sample applications to demonstrate dmrlink's abilities
 + ***files with SAMPLE in the name:*** Configuration files for certain apps - remove "_SAMPLE" and customize to your needs to use. for example, "dmrlink_SAMPLE.cfg" becomes "dmrlink.cfg"

 **SAMPLE APPLICATIONS:**

 ***bridge.py:*** This applicaiton allows DMRlink to function as an IPSC bridge.
 Bridging means connecting multiple IPSC networks together, and allowing only certain timeslot/group IDs, etc. to pass between them.
 Sometimes re-writing the talkgroup ID, etc. bridge.py does not have nearly the wealth of features that commercial IPSC bridges do, but works very, very well.
 One unique feature here is that bridge.py can be told the radio ID of other bridges and can operate in multiple bridge active/standby/standby... configurations -- which is to say, you may have TWO bridges configured in the same IPSC, set to bridge the same talkgroups, but only one will be active at a time, offering multiple-bridge redundancy to minimize service outages.
 When two or more instances of DMRlink are connected to each other, and they are the ONLY devices in the IPSC, you may trunk many more than 2 packet streams at once between them.

+***confbridge.py*** This application This applicaiton allows DMRlink to function as an IPSC bridge.
+Bridging means connecting multiple IPSC networks together, and allowing only certain timeslot/group IDs, etc. to pass between them.
+Sometimes re-writing the talkgroup ID, etc.confbridge.py is very similar to bridge.py, except it implements a simpler rule file that works around the concept of a "conference bridge" not unlike you'd use on a telephone system.
+Or maybe like a "reflector" for those of you who are d$tar users.
+It's also a lot like a "bridge group" with integrated "super group" characteristics of a c-Bridge.

 ***log.py:*** This is a logging application based on gathering data from the actual call packet stream.
 It doesn't do a whole awful lot, but it is an example of the IPSC side of building a back-end data gathering applicaiton without screen-scraping or tcpdumping a c-Bridge, etc. As a sample app, it just logs to the screen, or a file, etc. but it would be trivial to have it log to a database for web presentation, a central syslog server, etc.